 The Justice Teaching Institute provides innovative hands-on training to 20 to 25 secondary teachers in Florida.
 Sponsored and hosted by the Supreme Court of Florida.

-For additional material pertinent to the Law Day theme please see the Florida Law Related Education Association's web site and the American Bar Association's 2013 website for additional activities and information to assist teachers and students.
+Law Day 2017 will be celebrated on May 1.
+For additional material pertinent to the Law Day theme please see the Florida Law Related Education Association's web site and the American Bar Association's website for additional activities and information to assist teachers and students.

 Florida High School Mock Trial Competition: